balanced/www.balancedpayments.com/contents/international-payments.md

 benefit1:
   title: Provide a better experience
-  body: Sellers can lists their items in local currency, and buyers can confidently charge their international cards without getting hit with a foreign transaction fee.
+  body: Sellers can list their items in local currency, and buyers can confidently charge their international cards without getting hit with a foreign transaction fee.

 benefit2:
   title: Reduce chargebacks